jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

   - Progress:
     - (February 12, 2023 - **Ready To Use**) Created a working Truffle Suite library using a similar design as the Hardhat library, but utilizes [web3.js](https://web3js.org) and added a few different tests too.
 - Create more static analysis, security, and vulnerability scanning RPA automation integrated with popular tools in the Web3 and blockchain industry
+  - Progress:
+    - (August 11, 2024 - **Ready To Use**) Created various security focused workflows that focus on the static analysis and vulnerability scanning of smart contracts.
 - Create RPA and `robotframework-hardhat-remote-library.js` powered multichain bots utilizing [Infura RPC nodes](https://infura.io/), [Hardhat toolkit](https://hardhat.org/), and [ethers.js](https://github.com/ethers-io/ethers.js/)
 - Create RPA and Alchemy powered bots utilizing [their SDK](https://www.alchemy.com/sdk) and [their RPC nodes](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask).
 - Attempt to create Robot Framework automation utilizing the [Foundry toolkit](https://github.com/foundry-rs/foundry)